f1datajunkie/WEC/markdown/Pace Tables.md

 masked_pace.T[['8','3','11']].plot();
 ```

-Using the accumulated deltas we see the breaks more clearly, altough it should be recalled that these are introduced when *either* the rebased car *or* the reported on car goes through the pits.
+Using the accumulated deltas we see the breaks more clearly, although it should be recalled that these are introduced when *either* the rebased car *or* the reported on car goes through the pits.

 ```python
 ax = masked_pace.T[['8','3','11']].cumsum().plot();